intel-ctrlsys/sensys/orcm/test/README.txt

 the Makefile that builds and runs your test.
 See the Makefile.am in orcm/test/mca/sensor/ft_tester or orcm/test/gtets_example for help.

+The automakeVariables.pdf file in this directory describes the predefined variables that you may want to use in Makefile.am.

 In config/grei_config_files.m4, add your Makefile to the list of makefiles to be processed by the "configure" command.